the023/tradewatcher/README.md

 Exchanges, pairs and amount limit can be manualy setup using the **listeners** variable at the end of the javascript code

+## Changelog :
+- 0.04  Big trades are sorted by date, add stuff to todo
+- 0.03  Display volume chart

 ## Todo